whitmer/learn-lti/README.md

 It can be tied into an LMS for grade writeback as students progress through the materials.

-TODO: add support for grade writeback to the LMS

 To get this running in your development environment, check out the repo then:

     bundle install